 Frequency of use

 To achieve optimum results, an average of eight treatments over a four week period are recommended in conjunction with tailored skin care and home care regimen, followed up by maintenance treatments at three to six month intervals.
-Because the technology is still relatively new, it is unclear how often maintenance treatments will be required, but clinical experience to date suggests once a month.
+Because the technology is still relatively new, it is unclear how often maintenance treatments will be required, but clinical experience to date suggests once a month minimum.

 Improvement has been noted to occur even three to four months after finishing the last treatment, indicating that the collagen deposition is an ongoing process, which continues months afterwards.

 There are two stipulations for treatment: Firstly, (and quite obviously) the clients skin must be meticulously cleaned prior to exposure to LED light source, with heavy make-up completely removed.

 As with all technology, there are some obvious but simple rules for gaining maximum effectiveness from photomodulation treatment devices.

 The most obvious, (but the least mentioned by device marketers) is that the light energy coming from the device should be stronger than the ambient light in the room it is being used.

 What this means is the darker the room used to perform the treatment, the more energy in the bandwidth of light chosen for the treatment will reach the skin.
 To put this in context, if a typical LED device was used in a room with 40 watts of fluorescent lighting, the effectiveness of the LED panels would be reduced to less than half.
 This is because the skin surface is being bombarded with parts of the frequency spectrum that we don't want to be present at treatment time.
 A good analogy is a camera flash on a sunny day - mostly useless.

 As with IPL and microdermabrasion, the strict post treatment use of sunscreen with SPF 30 or higher must be employed; especially if the client is going straight out in to bright sunlight.
 This is because the cells are still quite "active" and can be more susceptible to UVR.